 From our experience, poor communication is often a key culprit.
 Missing deadlines or inaccurate tax returns are also unforgivable to contractor clients, whose tax affairs are typically very simple.

-We’ve covered these scenarios, plus how the switching process works here.
+We’ve covered these scenarios and how the switching process works here.

 But, when is the best time to make the change?
 What factors should you consider before giving notice to your current accountant?